clairemerot/angsd_pipeline/README.md

 if it is not indexed run:
 module load samtools
 samtools faidx 02-info/genome.fasta

-#- region.txt: a file listing the regions of the genome (chromosome or scaffolds) to be included in the analysis.
+- region.txt: a file listing the regions of the genome (chromosome or scaffolds) to be included in the analysis.
+NOTE THIS POSSIBILITY HAS BEEN TEMPORALLY REMOVED
-#For initial tests, put manually just a few, one per line
-#To list all scaffolds of the genome
-grep -e ">" 02_info/genome.fasta | awk 'sub(/^>/, "")' | sort -k1 > 02_info/region.txt
+For initial tests, put manually just a few, one per line To list all scaffolds of the genome grep -e ">" 02_info/genome.fasta | awk 'sub(/^>/, "")' | sort -k1 > 02_info/region.txt

-##edit the 01_config.sh file
+edit the 01_config.sh file
-#choose MIN_MAF, PERCENT_IND filters, WINDOW and WINDOW_STEP for sliding-windows analyses, and K_MIN, K_MAX for admixture analysis
+choose MIN_MAF, PERCENT_IND filters, WINDOW and WINDOW_STEP for sliding-windows analyses, and K_MIN, K_MAX for admixture analysis

 ## 02_LIST_BAMFILES_AND_LIST_BY_POP
-#this script will make a list of all bamfiles and several list by population, based on information in bamfile names and pop.txt
-#edit script if you want to add another way of grouping (group.txt)
+this script will make a list of all bamfiles and several list by population, based on information in bamfile names and pop.txt edit script if you want to add another way of grouping (group.txt) ./01_scripts/02_list_bamfiles.sh
-./01_scripts/02_list_bamfiles.sh

 ## 03_RUN_INITIAL_ANALYSIS_ON_WHOLE_DATASET
-#this script will work on all bamfiles and calculate saf, maf & genotype likelihood on the whole dataset
-#will output in 02_info folder the list of SNP which passed the MIN_MAF and PERCENT_IND filters & their Major-minor alleles (sites_*)
-#maybe edit the number of cpu NB_CPU and allocated memory/time
+this script will work on all bamfiles and calculate saf, maf & genotype likelihood on the whole dataset will output in 02_info folder the list of SNP which passed the MIN_MAF and PERCENT_IND filters & their Major-minor alleles (sites_*) maybe edit the number of cpu NB_CPU and allocated memory/time sbatch 01_scripts/03_saf_maf_gl_all.sh
-sbatch 01_scripts/03_saf_maf_gl_all.sh
-#srun -c1 --mem 1G 01_scripts/03_saf_maf_gl_all.sh

 ## 04_PCA_VISUALISE_CHECK_WHETHER_YOU_WANT_TO_EXCLUDE_OUTLIERS
-#this script will work on all individuals using the beagle genotype likelihood and calculate a covariance matrix with angsd
-#it also output the pca with R, and visualisation in pdf
-#check for outliers (or duplicates), one may to re-run step 03 and 04 with an edited bamlist
-#this requires pcangsd to be cloned and a version of Python v2 with alias python2
+this script will work on all individuals using the beagle genotype likelihood and calculate a covariance matrix with angsd it also output the pca with R, and visualisation in pdf check for outliers (or duplicates), one may to re-run step 03 and 04 with an edited bamlist this requires pcangsd to be cloned and a version of Python v2 with alias python2 maybe edit NB_CPU sbatch 01_scripts/04_pca.sh
-#maybe edit NB_CPU
-sbatch 01_scripts/04_pca.sh

 #for further visualisation using information from info.txt